scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 #### Protocol

-The above JSON maps to an instance of the [**Protocol**](compiler/model/package.scala#L13-L30) class.
+Internally, the above JSON maps to an instance of the [**Protocol**](compiler/model/package.scala#L13-L30) class.
 A *Protocol* is the highest level of abstraction in JDE and can be thought of as a sequence of instructions for interacting with a dApp.
-As can be seen from the source, such an instance contains the following fields:
+As can be seen from the source code, such an instance contains the following fields:
 - Optional sequence of `Constant` declarations, using which we can encode arbitrary values into the script.
 - Optional sequence of box definitions, `auxInputs`.
   These are for accessing arbitrary boxes without having to use them as data inputs (or inputs).